Columbus Paternity Attorney

 Until paternity is established and a court order exists for visitation rights, a father has no paternal rights to the child, either for visitation or custody.
 Parenting time is at the mother’s discretion.
 Even if the mother is granting you parenting time with your child right now but there is no legal order, it is important that you complete the process of formally seeking rights to ensure that you maintain your current visitation with your child.
 You never know when conditions may change between you and the mother in the future.

-To learn more about your rights as a father and how we can help you understand your options and alternatives, please contact our law firm today by calling 614-252-2026.
+To learn more about your rights as a father and how Mr. Caplan can help you understand your options and alternatives, please contact Robert L. Caplan Attorney at Law, today by calling 614-252-2026.